manusrn/Docker-Download-ESA-Sentinel-Data/README.md

-# Docker-Ubuntu-w-Anaconda-sentinelsat-and-sen2cor
+# Docker-Download-ESA-Sentinel-Data

-Docker unbuntu-based able to run sentinelsat and sen2cor
+This docker image allows you to download satellite images from ESA's sentinels.
+When launced, it display  webpage on the port of your choice, that allows you to search and download sentinel products, based on type, area and date.

-Docker container based on ubuntu, added full Anaconda2 to run ESA Sen2cor processing
+Docker container based on ubuntu 16.04, added full Anaconda2 to run ESA Sen2cor processing

 Added Anaconda2 from docker anaconda : https://github.com/ContinuumIO/docker-images/tree/master/anaconda